tonycapone/cloud_catalog_ai/README.md

 ## Usage
 Copy `cdk.context.json.template` to `cdk.context.json` and fill in the values.

+Set [up cdk](https://docs.aws.amazon.com/cdk/latest/guide/getting_started.html#getting_started_install) and [bootstrap your account](https://docs.aws.amazon.com/cdk/latest/guide/bootstrapping.html) if you haven't already.

-Then run `cdk deploy` to deploy the stack.
+Then run `cdk deploy --all` to deploy the project to your environment.

 ### Example Configuration
 ```